Jonathan2251/lbd/source/verilog.rst

 .. literalinclude:: ../lbdex/input/build-run_backend.sh

-To run program without linker implementation at this point, the boot.cpp must be set at the beginning of code, and the main() of ch_run_backend.cpp is immediately after it.
+To run program without linker implementation at this point, the boot.cpp must be set at the beginning of code, and the main() of ch_run_backend.cpp comes immediately after it.
 Let's run Chapter11_2/ with ``llvm-objdump -d`` for input file ch_run_backend.cpp to generate the hex file via build-run_bacekend.sh, then